chtoucas/Narvalo.NET/docs/Overview.md

 ### Visual Studio or Framework Updates

-After upgrading Visual Studio or MSBuild, do not forget to update the `VisualStudioVersion` property in both Make.Shared.props, PSakefile.ps1 and MSBuild.cmd.
+After upgrading Visual Studio or MSBuild, do not forget to update the `VisualStudioVersion` property in both Make.Shared.props and PSakefile.ps1.
 We might also need to update the `SDK40ToolsPath` property.

 Other places to look at:
 - fsci.cmd (for F# updates)